swiftlang/swift-package-manager/Documentation/Usage.md

 ### Create an executable package

-SwiftPM can create native binary which can be executed from command line.
+SwiftPM can create native binary which can be executed from the command line.
 To get started:

     $ mkdir MyExecutable
     $ cd MyExecutable